rdanf1/BDD_SQLiteStudio_PHP/Readme.md

 settings -> github -> manage remote ->

-There are 2 parameter to fill with caution : name    = origin ssh link = git@github.com:rdanf1/BDD_SQLiteStudio_PHP.git
+These are the 2 parameters to be filled with caution :\

+name    = origin\
+ssh link = git@github.com:rdanf1/BDD_SQLiteStudio_PHP.git

 Ok ?!..
 (0oh, don't -ever- ask for *MY* private key !)